Quantum Many-Body Simulations of Catalytic Metal Surfaces: Discussion

 \section{Discussion}

-We present a unified and systematically improvable quantum many-body framework for treating both insulating and metallic systems within a single fragment-based embedding formalism that seamlessly bridges local and nonlocal electron correlation.
-A global RPA calculation, combined with local embedding RPA to capture long-range dispersion and collective screening, together with embedding high-level wavefunction solvers such as AFQMC to treat small fragments corresponding the catalytic active sites, allows our method to capture short-range many-body effects with controllable, systematically improvable accuracy.
-The use of smearing-adapted projectors and block-diagonal domain definitions ensures numerical stability in gapless systems while preserving locality in insulating regimes, thereby extending domain-based embedding beyond its traditional limits.
+In this work, we present FEMION, a unified and systematically improvable quantum embedding framework that consistently treats both insulating and metallic systems on equal footing.
+By combining a global RPA backbone with local embedding RPA for long-range screening and high-level solvers such as AFQMC for chemically active regions, FEMION bridges local and nonlocal correlation within a single formalism.
+Smearing-adapted projectors and block-diagonal domain definitions ensure numerical stability in gapless systems while retaining accuracy in insulating regimes, thereby extending density-matrix-based embedding beyond its traditional limitations.

-Our formulation achieves asymptotic exactness in both weakly and strongly correlated limits: the RPA backbone captures collective metallic fluctuations, while AFQMC corrections recover correlation in chemically active regions.
-Thermal smearing plays a dual role, regularizing metallic states while facilitating convergence, while its impact can be systematically reduced to recover the zero-temperature limit.
-Importantly, the framework is flexible in implementation and the choice of high-level solver, allowing improved accuracy with more advanced AFQMC trial wavefunctions or alternative solvers without altering the overall formulation.
+Our formulation achieves asymptotic exactness in both weakly and strongly correlated limits: the RPA backbone captures collective metallic fluctuations, while AFQMC corrections recover correlation within chemically active fragments.
+Benchmark applications demonstrate broad applicability: cohesive energies of elemental metals (Li, Al) are accurately reproduced; CO adsorption on Cu(111) resolves long-standing discrepancies among DFT, RPA, and DMC; the reaction barrier of \ce{H2} desorption from Cu(111) is predicted in excellent agreement with experiment; and the ten-electron rule governing adsorbate binding in 3d single-atom alloys is quantitatively recovered, correcting systematic failures of standard DFT.
+These results highlight the ability of FEMION to treat localized chemisorption and extended metallic screening in a consistent and scalable manner.

-We validate our framework across chemically distinct systems.
-For elemental metals like lithium and aluminum, FEMION yields cohesive energies in close agreement with a coupled-cluster variant that uses regularization techniques to mitigate divergence.
-In surface catalysis, it resolves long-standing discrepancies among DFT, RPA, and DMC by accurately capturing CO adsorption energetics on Cu(111).
-Our results also show excellent agreement with experimental data for a more challenging case involving bond breaking, exemplified by the reaction barrier for \ce{H2} desorption from Cu(111).
-This demonstrates the method’s ability to treat localized chemisorption and extended metallic screening in a consistent and scalable way.
-Together, these results establish FEMION as a broadly applicable embedding strategy for realistic systems involving bond formation and breaking, heterogeneous reactivity, and diverse electronic environments.